Income Tax for NRI (Non-Resident Indian): Slabs, Forms & Deductions: 2026

 Note: Information on Advance Tax/SAT, Refunds, SFT Transactions, TDS under sections 194IA, 194IB, 194M, and TDS Defaults previously in Form 26AS is now available in AIS.

-Before you begin filing your ITR for non resident, make sure you have all the necessary documents and details ready.
+Before you begin filing your ITR for a non-resident, make sure you have all the necessary documents and details ready.

 Here’s a quick checklist for you!